K-1 Air Base: 2014–present

 During the Northern Iraq offensive (August 2014) by the Islamic State of Iraq and the Levant, the 12th Division of the Iraqi Army, consisting of over 12,000 soldiers, fled this base.
 It was briefly captured by the Islamic State but they were swiftly pushed out by the Kurdish Peshmerga.
 During this period the base suffered looting both by IS and local residents.

 The base has since hosted military personnel from multiple countries participating in the coalition war against the Islamic State of Iraq and the Levant, including Americans, Italians, French, Norwegians and others.
-There are reportedly American soldiers present at the base, training and advising Peshmerga.
+There were reportedly American soldiers present at the base, training and advising Peshmerga.

 On May 7, 2017, at least two soldiers were killed and six injured when multiple Islamic State suicide bombers attacked the base.

 On October 16, 2017 the base was taken back from Kurdish control by Iraqi special forces during the Battle of Kirkuk (2017).

 On December 27, 2019, around 7:20 pm, a rocket attack targeting the base killed a U.S. civilian contractor and wounded several American and Iraqi personnel.
 The attack was suspected to be conducted by Iran-backed militants of Kata'ib Hezbollah.
 That led to retaliatory airstrikes conducted by United States in Iraq and Syria, killing 25 Kata'ib Hezbollah militiamen.

-The United States Army left the air base on March 29, 2020.
+The United States Army left the air base on March 29, 2020, and it has since been under the control of the Iraqi armed forces.